Opinion: Being ginger has a lot of perks. Sunbathing isn’t one of them

 I’ve been described by well-meaning people as going a particular shade of apricot when exposed to sunlight, much like a bashful vampire, and although there is nothing quite as chic as a redhead lounging in the sun, clad in a men’s shirt with a cigarette hanging off her lips, it isn’t long before the tickle in her throat can no longer be blamed on the tar.

 At the very least, a quick glance at the weather forecast would have saved me the humiliation of turning up in a turtleneck.
-After forgetting my sunglasses and going halfway to Clapton before realising my mistake, the dreaded sweats started long before I’d had the chance to note the prices on the menu.
+After forgetting my sunglasses and going halfway there before realising my mistake, the dreaded sweats started long before I’d had the chance to note the prices on the menu.

 My sister was wearing a sundress and sipping on a smoothie that probably cost more than my hourly wage.
 She was a glorious shade of honey.
 I could feel my hair sticking to the back of my neck.

 Despite retaining her own accent, she called me “dahling” as we stickily embraced.
-It’s amazing what six months in South London can do to a girl.
+It’s amazing what six months in south London can do to a girl.
 Our rendezvous turned out to be a sceney little brunch spot flanked by fragrant shrubs that seemed to be chained to the ground.
 At the news we’d be eating outside, I’d naively pictured abandoned beer glasses and cigarette butts.

-Glancing around the gaggle of Londondites perched at their café tables, I marvelled at their composure, long necks craning over poached eggs like gannets over their broods.
+Glancing around the gaggle of Londondites perched at their cafe tables, I marvelled at their composure, long necks craning over poached eggs like gannets over their broods.
 Our neighbours nodded passively, picking balefully at slices of smoked salmon.
 Anyone would think they were having a terrible time.

 In a last-ditch attempt to retain my own poise, I threw my blistering face backwards in the hope that some gentleman in the vicinity might deposit his suncream across it.
 Would ordering £16 avocado toast taste better because I was the only person who wasn’t wearing a bucket hat?

 Then, a horrible thought occurred to me: I was the only person there who actually needed a bucket hat.
 One side of my face was already burning.
-After ten minutes, I had resorted to leaning so far into the shade that I may as well have laid down horizontally.
+After 10 minutes, I had resorted to leaning so far into the shade that I may as well have laid down horizontally.
 The only solution was to start complaining: “If they’re gonnae smash avocado on top of sourdough, they better bring me a steak knife tae cut it.
 It’s like slicing wi’ a chopstick.”

-My sister eyes me over her Power Maca Smoothie.
+My sister eyes me over her power maca smoothie.
 “You seem a wee bit cranky, if you dinnae mind me sayin’.”

 My toast was tepid at best.
 I’d already dropped my fork onto the pavement twice.
 I wondered if having my back so close to the traffic was in any way connected to the way my chest was contracting into a tight knot.